smithy-lang/smithy-rs/design/src/rfcs/rfc0007_timeout_config.md

   Each `Config` is defined in the `config` module of its parent service.
 For example, the S3-specific config struct is `use`able from `aws_sdk_s3::config::Config` and re-exported as `aws_sdk_s3::Config`.

+// TODO clean this up

+- Middleware: almost means the same thing as layer but is the only thing allowed to contain a `DispatchService`
+- Connector: overloaded word,
+  - (esp. `DynConnector`) generally refers to a service that handles HTTP.
+HTTP is the lowest level we handle
+    - Dyn means that we're erasing the inner type
+  - `Connector` has its own meaning in `hyper`.
+Something that implements the `Connect` trait
+- `Connection` is also a hyper term representing a low level protocol talky thing
+- Service: The lowest level of abstraction, cares about actual data
+- Layer: an abstraction for wrapping services inside one another.
+Makes it easy to define services that can wrap other services that they have no knowledge of.
+Layers are Middleware
+    A layer is the ability to define how one service gets wrapped around another.
+You can wrap services without the layer abstraction but then defining the types gets tough and is rigid.
+A higher-order service.
+Only used to define the relationships between services when creating layer structs, they don't contain services but they do create them. synthesis of the inputs, a third object.
+- Stage: not tower-specific.
+Functions as a way of mapping requests right now.
+Timeouts wont be a stage because we don't want to give them the ability to handle responses because it would make them too complex
+- Stack: higher order abstraction over a stack

+ParseResponse is the Bizarro version of MapRequest

 Configuring timeouts
 --------------------

 This section will define the kinds of timeouts that will be configurable and the ways that a user could configure them.

-- Connect Timeout: A limit on the amount of time after making an initial connect attempt on a socket to complete the connect-handshake.
+- **Connect Timeout**: A limit on the amount of time after making an initial connect attempt on a socket to complete the connect-handshake.
     - _TODO: the runtime is based on Hyper which reuses connection and doesn't currently have a way of guaranteeing that a fresh connection will be use for a given request._
-- TLS Negotiation Timeout: A limit on the amount of time a TLS handshake takes from when the CLIENT HELLO message is sent to the time the client and server have fully negotiated ciphers and exchanged keys.
+- **TLS Negotiation Timeout**: A limit on the amount of time a TLS handshake takes from when the CLIENT HELLO message is sent to the time the client and server have fully negotiated ciphers and exchanged keys.
     - _QUESTION: Our HTTP client supports multiple TLS implementations.
 Is there any reason that that would make implementing this feature difficult?_
-- Time to First Byte Timeout: A limit on the amount of time an application takes to attempt to read the first byte over an established, open connection after write request.
+- **Time to First Byte Timeout**: A limit on the amount of time an application takes to attempt to read the first byte over an established, open connection after write request.
+  - _QUESTION: Is this the same as a "write timeout"?
+If yes, should we refer to it by that name?
+Also, if yes, should we not also support "read timeouts" for completeness' sake?_
-- HTTP Request Timeout For A Single Request: A limit on the amount of time it takes for the first byte to be sent over an established, open connection and when the last byte is received from the service.
+- **HTTP Request Timeout For A Single Request**: A limit on the amount of time it takes for the first byte to be sent over an established, open connection and when the last byte is received from the service.
-- HTTP Request Timeout For Multiple Attempts: This timeout acts like the previous timeout but constrains the total time it takes to make a request plus any retries.
+- **HTTP Request Timeout For Multiple Attempts**: This timeout acts like the previous timeout but constrains the total time it takes to make a request plus any retries.
-    - _NOTE: In a way, this is already possible in that users are free to race requests against timer futures with the [futures::future::select] macro or to use [tokio::time::timeout]_
+    - _NOTE: In a way, this is already possible in that users are free to race requests against timer futures with the [futures::future::select] macro or to use [tokio::time::timeout].
+See relevant discussion in [hyper#1097]_

 Just like with [Retry Behavior Configuration], these settings can be configured in several places and have the same precedence rules _(paraphrased here for clarity)_.